protim117/Drone-BD-Server/README.md

 This is the [DroneBD Server](https://ancient-temple-50859.herokuapp.com/)

 ## Short Description
 This server side offer a vast of services.
 We can get,update,post of every route in our database.
-Using express as a framework of this nodejs based server, this work is done effienciently.
+Using express as a framework of this nodejs based server, this work is done efficiently.
 Used dotnev for securing database information.

 ### Available Features
 - After getting respond from Client Side, this server side Get data from orders,products,reviews database collection.